Spirulina during pregnancy: are there benefits?

 With the potential benefits of spirulina being increased iron levels and an extra punch of protein, you may be interested in taking it as a supplement, which is available as a tablet or powder.

 The most popular way to add it to your diet is perhaps in your favorite smoothie.
 But you can also mix a spoonful into your water and drink it as is.
+Don’t exceed more than the recommended package dose of spirulina per day.

 The bottom line